cosmos/sdk-tutorials/feegrant/index.md

 simd q bank balances $CAROL_KEY
 ```

-Notice how Carol no longer has the `500stake` that was added to the transaction that Bob signed.
+Notice how Carol has `500stake` less than before.
+The `500stake` was added to the transaction that Bob signed.

 View the allowance again: